 Although my husband and son don’t seek out therapy, there are others that benefit greatly from it.
 It is hard to see them go through this without being able to help them or fix it.
 After all, that is what a wife and mother is supposed to do, help and fix.
 There were nights when I would cry myself to sleep worrying and wondering if my son was going to be there tomorrow and if my husband would be ever be the same again.
 I vow to never give up on either of them.
 I will continue to educate myself on PTSD and find ways to help.

-It is because of my son and husband that I have started a non-profit organization called “Nebraska Arts for Vets”.
+It is because of my son and husband that I have started a non-profit organization called “Midwest Arts for Vets”.
 It is free to veterans and current military who need a creative outlet to help with struggles of PTSD, mental issues, physical concerns, and other combat-related issues.

 If you are a military spouse or your training is provided through the Workforce Innovation and Opportunity Act (WIOA), you may be eligible for financial assistance to cover all or some of your tuition.